 - How many SATA ports do they have

 - Whether they are RAID or non-RAID

 For instance, an SATA expansion card with SATA 3 ports and RAID utility will be more expensive than a non-RAID expansion card with SATA 1 expansion ports.

 This expansion card can be installed directly into the smaller PCIe slots.
 Because PCIe is much faster than SATA, you barely get a performance hit unless you use too many places on a multiplier card connected to a lower-performance PCIe slot.

 Also Read: Devices that Plug into PCIe Slots

 When determining how many SATA ports you need, pay attention to your needs first so that you don’t end up purchasing a board with far more SATA ports than you need or one with fewer slots.

 While there’s no big deal with having more than enough SATA ports, having fewer can be costly.
 So, to be on the safe side, ensure you take your needs into account.

 A safe bet is to always go with three or more ports.
-This way you could potentially use one for a SATA SSD for fast boot times, one for HDD for data storage, one for an optical disk drive and the last one as spare for future use.
+This way, you could potentially use one for a SATA SSD for fast boot times, one for HDD for data storage, one for an optical disk drive, and the last as a spare for future use.

 Popular Build Guides: